WillbyH/CorruptionManager/README.md

 # Corruption Manager
 Drag area to change the visibility of elements.

+Way easier and less tedious way to hide things than the Tile Inspector.

 ### Put the CorruptionManager.js file in your plugins folder.